mnapoli/sqlite-s3/README.md

 $db = new PDOSQLiteS3('the-s3-bucket-name', 'a-file-name.sqlite');
 $db->exec('SELECT * FROM my-table');
 ```

-The S3 bucket must exist, but **the SQLite database file will automatically be created** if it doesn't.

 The database will be uploaded back to S3 when the `$db` instance is destroyed (i.e. when the PDO connection is closed).